-Explore the top five banks deep in the heart of Texas.
+Explore the top eight banks deep in the heart of Texas.

 USAA Federal Savings Bank: Best for military members

 There’s no denying that Texas has a large military presence.
 If you’re a service member who’s in the market for a new bank, USAA Bank may have exactly what you need.
 It primarily serves active duty National Guard and Reserve members, veterans, cadets, midshipmen and their immediate family members.

 - Account perks.
 There’s a checking account that earns cashback rewards, another that comes with ATM rebates and another only for recruits.

 - Savings tools.
 Its savings accounts have no monthly fees and as an account holder, you get access to savings tools that help you set and manage goals.

 - ATM rebates.
 USAA has over 60,000 in-network ATMs nationwide.
 And if you use a non-network ATM, you’ll get reimbursed for up to $15 in fees a month.

 - Eligibility.
 Although rates are on par with the national average, they’re lower than other online banks.

 - Limited in-person options.
 USAA Bank only has five branch locations, which can be restrictive if you need to bank face-to-face.

 - No business banking products.
 Business owners won’t find any checking or savings options at USAA Bank.